 Judging by the looks of the Gladiator - very similar to those of the Wrangler - you might think it drives the same as well.
 Due to the longer wheelbase, it drives significantly different to the Wrangler, which makes it more comfortable on-road as well.
 Plus, that extra length gives the Gladiator more stability on all surfaces, along with the new rear suspension that Jeep added for a smoother ride.

 Like the Wrangler, the Gladiator makes light work of the toughest terrain off-road.
-Both the Overland and Rubicon come with the same engine - the reliable Pentastar 3.6 litres V6 petrol that puts out 209kW and 353Nm - which is plenty to tackle any terrain, and to be able to overtake on the highway.
+Both the Rubicon and Overland (the latter discontinued for 2021 with the arrival of the new Night Eagle) come with the same engine - the reliable Pentastar 3.6 litres V6 petrol that puts out 209kW and 353Nm - which is plenty to tackle any terrain, and to be able to overtake on the highway.
 With a fuel claim of 12L/100km, it's not the most efficient car on the road, but considering its unique boxy looks and size, it's not bad at all partly thanks to its sophisticated eight-speed automatic transmission.

 It's the Rubicon that outclasses anything driving offroad with its coil-spring live axles front and rear, 33-inch tyres, proper ground clearance, part-time 4WD with a lever-selectable 4:1 transfer case, locking diffs front and rear, a swaybar disconnect system up front and robust underbody protection.
 Hard to find an obstacle the Gladiator can't tackle.